 This part is responsible for the fine sight which is also the central field of vision.
 The main symptom is a progressive loss of vision, affecting the central part of the visual field.

-Types of Age-related Macular Degeneration (AMD)
+What are the types of Age-related Macular Degeneration (AMD)?

 - Dry or atrophic AMD

 What Causes Age-related Macular Degeneration (AMD)?

 Research into the causes of Age-related Macular Degeneration is ongoing, but factors such as genetic make-up, smoking, cardiovascular problems, and diet are related to this condition.

 What is the diagnosis for Age-related Macular Degeneration (AMD)

 AMD can be diagnosed through a comprehensive ophthalmological examination.
 The ophthalmic surgeon will perform a full eye examination concentrating on the macula.
 To check the retina, drops that dilate the pupil are used which will blur vision for a few hours.
 Optical Coherence Tomography (OCT) is a special retina scanner that images the macula in high resolution.
 These images enable assessment of new vessels growing into the retina, the macular oedema, macular haemorrhages, etc.

 More about the different types of Age-related Macular Degeneration (AMD)

 What is dry or atrophic Age-related Macular Degeneration (AMD)?

 The most common type.
 It causes a slow, progressive loss of vision.
 There is no treatment for this condition and only a change of diet and use of vitamin complexes appear to slow progression.